Gravitational Waves from Density Perturbations in an Early Matter Domination Era: Acknowledgments

 \section{Acknowledgments}

 I.D. would like to thank CP3 Origins, University of Southern Denmark for hospitality during the early stages of this work.
-The work of I.D. was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the First Call for H.F.R.I.
-Research Projects to support Faculty members and Researchers (Project Number: 824).
+The research work of I.D. was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the "First Call for H.F.R.I.
+Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment grant" (Project Number: 824).